A SURVEY OF TREES & OTHER WOODY PLANTS OF THE HUMBERHEAD PEATLANDS 2019-2020

 Thorne Moors: Quite common on the edges, particularly at Inkle Moor near the railway, but nearly all the largest by railway are not on SSSI land.
 One exception on Inkle Meadows is a coppice girth 625 cm and diameter 199 cm (at about 50cm from ground).
 The largest standard I found was at Woodpecker Corner girth 162 cm diameter 52 cm.

 Hatfield Moors: Rare for example at Boston Park.

 Thorne Moors: Common with some large examples, largest example near NE shed girth 139 diameter 44 cm.

 Hatfield Moors: Common, a large example at Ten Acre Lake was girth 135cm diameter 43 cm.

 Guelder Rose Viburnum opulus

-Thorne Moors: One plant on the NW edge and one in the colliery area and a very few others Jones’ Cable.
+Thorne Moors: One plant on the NW edge and three in the colliery area and a very few others Jones’ Cable.

 Hatfield Moors: None.